KINDERGARTEN ENRICHMENT CAMP – Program Details

 Results-Driven Kindergarten Enrichment Program Prepares Kids with the Skills Needed for the Big Transition

 To prepare kids for their new challenges in Kindergarten, Child Success Center offers Kindergarten Enrichment Camp every summer.
 The camp not only teaches and prepares children for kindergarten, but they have a blast, too!
-Presented as a 3-week curriculum – (if campers are not available for the full 3 weeks, individual weeks are available) or a 2-week session, campers – in a small group – will spend over 20 hours a week involved in activities designed to help them develop the skills needed to excel in kindergarten.
-The program helps children develop confidence when taking the first steps toward reading, writing, attending to a new routine and making new friends.
+Presented as a 3-week curriculum – (if campers are not available for the full 3 weeks, individual weeks are available) campers – in a small group – will spend over 20 hours a week involved in activities designed to help them develop the skills needed to excel in kindergarten.
+The program helps children develop confidence when taking the first steps toward reading, writing, attending to a new routine, developing social-emotional skills, being mindful of themselves and others and making new friends.
 CSC’s huge gymnasium is turned into a fun learning camp with swings, a trampoline, a climbing wall and monkey bars to take children on an adventure while building up their kindergarten skills.

 Programs used in the camp: